- The sense of achievement having ridden from coast to coast

 - Meals: Breakfast

-After a hearty breakfast, you will be met by our Skedaddle representative at your accommodation in Newcastle who will provide you with your hire bikes (if hiring), an Information Pack including route notes, maps and additional information for your trip.
+After a hearty breakfast, you will be met by our Skedaddle representative at your accommodation in Newcastle and they’ll provide you with your rental bikes (if renting) and your map and chat you through how to use the Skedaddle App.
 They will then transfer you to Bowness-on-Solway to begin your journey.

-A short roller coaster of a ride then takes you past Lanercost, with its impressive priory and onto our first real uphill section of the day towards Gilsland and your accommodation for the evening.
-Just before Birdoswald Roman Fort, there is a superb section of the wall, right next to your cycling route, which leads all the way to Birdoswald.
-Thirwall Castle (14th Century and built of Roman Stone) and the remains of the Roman river crossing at Willowford are also nearby and worth a viewing if time permits.
+A short roller coaster of a ride then takes you past Lanercost, with its impressive priory and onto your first real uphill section of the day towards Gilsland and your accommodation for the evening.
+Just before Birdoswald Roman Fort, there is a superb section of the wall, right next to the cycling route, which leads all the way to Birdoswald.
+Thirwall Castle (14th Century and built of Roman stone plundered from the wall) and the remains of the Roman river crossing at Willowford are also nearby and worth a viewing if time permits.

 - Meals: Breakfast